ymote/react-tutorial/README.md

 <Parent><Child /></Parent>
 ```

 Parent can read its children by accessing the special **this.props.children** prop.
+The `<Child />` chould be a component, DOM element or simple text.

 ### Ownership

 In React, an owner is the component that sets the props of other components.
 In our case, `Comment` is owned by `CommentList`.

-A component **cannot mutate its props** — they are always consistent with what its owner sets them to.
+> A component **cannot mutate its props** — they are always consistent with what its owner sets them to.
 This key property leads to UIs that are guaranteed to be consistent.

 The `Comment` component can not change its author and text.
-It only renders a comment to HTML.
+It only reads them and renders them to HTML.